wbaopaul/umMDR/README.md

 ## Description
- A two-step unified model based MDR approach (UM-MDR), in which, the significance of a multi-locus model, even a high-order model, can be easily obtained through a regression framework, and a semiparametric correction procedure is designed for control type I error rates
+ A two-step unified model based MDR approach (UM-MDR), in which, the significance of a multi-locus model, even a high-order model, can be easily obtained through a regression framework, and a semiparametric correction procedure is designed to control type I error rates

 ## Installation